jvishnefske/ailuropoda/README.md

 ---

-## 📦 Installation & Setup
+## 📦 Installation

-`Ailuropoda` is available on PyPI, making installation straightforward with various Python package managers.
+`Ailuropoda` is available on PyPI, making installation straightforward.

 ### Global Installation (Recommended for CLI Tools)